 When verifying a base PASSporT signed with delegate certificate credentials, verifiers shall determine the validity of the certificate referenced in the “x5u” field in the base PASSporT protected header as specified in Clause 5.3.1 of ATIS-1000074 [Ref 1], with the following modifications:

-Verify that the certificates in the certification path contain a TNAuthList extension as specified in Clause 5.3 (e.g., delegate certificates must contain a TNAuthList identifying one or more TNs, the first non-delegate certificate encountered while traversing up the path from the signing certificate must contain a TNAuthList identifying a single SPC value).
+Verify that the certificates in the certification path contain a TNAuthList extension as specified in Clause 5.3 (e.g., delegate certificates must contain or reference a TNAuthList identifying one or more TNs, the first non-delegate certificate encountered while traversing up the path from the signing certificate must contain a TNAuthList identifying a single SPC value).

 Verify that the PASSporT "orig" TN is within the scope of each delegate certificate in the certification path (i.e., the "orig" TN belongs to the set of TNs identified by the TNAuthList of each delegate certificate in the certification path).
 The verifier shall not check that the "orig" TN is within the scope of the STI intermediate certificate held by the STI-SCA (see Figure 6.2).

+Verify that the claims and claim values contained in the PASSporT comply with any claim constraints specified by the JWTClaimConstraints or EnhancedJWTClaimConstraints extension contained in the delegate end entity certificate.

 If present and if not already cached, and the verifier dereferences the URL for the CRL contained in the CRL Distribution Point extension in the delegate certificate.
 If the content-type header in the HTTPS response is not the media type application/pkix-crl validation shall fail.
 The verifier shall check that the delegate certificate is not on the CRL.
-If not already cached, the verifier dereferences the URL for the CRL contained in the CRL Distribution Point extension in the first-non-delegate certificate encountered while traversing the path.
-The verifier shall check that the certificate is not on the CRL.

 If the verification service is unable to verify that the certificate is not included in the CRL (including if the verification service does not support CRLs), then the verification service shall assume the certificate has been revoked.

+Note-1: Figure 6.1 shows an example of a delegate end entity certificate containing the optional CRL Distribution Points extension.
+The fullName field of the CRL Distribution Points extension references the CRL hosted by the CA that issued the delegate certificate, which in this example is the STI-SCA.
+The example also shows the case where the CRL is signed with the credentials of the parent of the delegate end entity certificate; i.e., the STI intermediate certificate held by the STI-SCA.
+As a result, the STI intermediate certificate indicates a key usage of cRLSign (6) in the Key Usage Extension.

+Note-2: The STI intermediate certificates that are hosted by the STI-SCA and the STI-CA in Figure 6.1 contain a CRL Distribution Points extension that references the CRL hosted by the STI-PA, as specified in ATIS-1000080.
+The verification procedures associated with the STI-PA hosted CRL are specified in ATIS-1000074.

 Figure 6.2 – Verifying "orig" TN is in-scope for PASSporTs signed with delegate certificate credentials